F Joseph McClernon

 Ouyang, R. W., et al. “If you see something, swipe towards it: Crowdsourced event localization using smartphones.”
 Ubicomp 2013 Proceedings of the 2013 Acm International Joint Conference on Pervasive and Ubiquitous Computing, 2013, pp. 23–32.
 Scopus, doi:10.1145/2493432.2493455.
 Full Text

 Vrana, Scott R., et al. “THE EFFECT OF SMOKING ON THE ACOUSTIC STARTLE RESPONSE AND PREPULSE INHIBITION PREDICTS A SUCCESSFUL QUIT ATTEMPT IN SMOKERS WITH AND WITHOUT POST-TRAUMATIC STRESS DISORDER.”
-Psychophysiology, vol. 50, WILEY-BLACKWELL, 2013, pp. S32–S32.
+Psychophysiology, vol. 50, 2013, pp. S32–S32.

 McClernon, Francis J., et al. “COMBINED EMA AND GPS FOR ASSESSING THE SPATIAL DISTRIBUTION OF SMOKING BEHAVIOR: A PROOF OF CONCEPT STUDY.”
 Annals of Behavioral Medicine, vol. 45, SPRINGER, 2013, pp. S93–S93.